Alfresco/acs-deployment/docs/helm-deployment-aws_kops.md

 --set registryPullSecrets=quay-registry-secret \
 --namespace=$DESIREDNAMESPACE
 ```

-**Note:** The _alfresco-infrastructure:5.1.1_ is installed separately because the current version of the ACS chart requires _alfresco-infrastructure:4.1.0_, which doesn't support dynamic volume provisioning.

 **Note:** The values for __externalProtocol__, __externalHost__ and __externalPort__ can also be specified as helm template strings for extra flexiblity.
 This is useful especially when this chart is used as a requirement in another chart, for example a value of `'acs.{{ .Values.global.domain }}'` for externalHost will generate the hostname from the value set for `global.domain`.